cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture6.md

 ## Additional Readings for the Enthusiast

--   \- Ch.
-4 intro, 4.6, 4.7
+-   {cite:ts}`chandler_introduction_1987` Chapter 4 (intro), 4.4-4.7

-## Topics in this lecture
+## Goals for today's lecture

--   Factorization of the partition function
+- How do independent subsystems impact our formulation of the partition function?

--   The ideal gas partition function

-## Announcements

--   Pset 2 due Thursday
+- How can we account for indistinguishable subsystems in the partition function?
+- What is the characteristic length scale for treating a system classically?

 ## Factorization of the partition function

 In the last lecture, we derived expressions for generalized partition functions and related connections to macroscopic thermodynamic potentials.
-We specifically paid attention to four key ensembles: the microcanonical ensemble (our starting point for all further derivations), the canonical ensemble, the grand canonical ensemble, and the isothermal-isobaric ensemble.
+We specifically paid attention to four key ensembles: the {term}`microcanonical ensemble` (our starting point for all further derivations), the {term}`canonical ensemble`, the {term}`grand canonical ensemble`, and the {term}`isothermal-isobaric ensemble`.
 These are the four most common ensembles used in statistical mechanics.
 To date, we have considered partition functions describing all states for an entire system of interest.

 However, often times we will be able to divide the system into multiple **independent** subsystems (indeed, we did this for the polymer adsorption example), perhaps even independent particles, suggesting that we may want a relationship between the properties of an entire system